fvidak01/SeleniumFano/README.md

     Edge:     https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/

-  have selenium-webdriver installed / in $PATH
+  have selenium-webdriver installed in $PATH on Linux/MacOS

     npm install selenium-webdriver

-If needed, from main directory path:
+If needed, from main directory path after cloning the repo:

 	npm install

-	npx jest --init
+	npm install jest (maybe add -g if jest commands complaing that it doesn't exist, I'm a noob at this)

-    when asked if use Typescript -> NO add-> preset: "ts-jest", <-to module.exports in jest.config.js
+	npm install selenium-webdriver (for Windows only)

 To run tests: